 "Sure there have been injuries, and even some deaths in boxing, but none of them really that serious..."— Ed Latimore (@EdLatimore) April 30, 2019

-I didn’t get injured nearly as much as some guys I know, nor were any of the injuries particularly severe.
-Remember: boxing has actually claimed lives, even in the modern era of tighter safety protocols are more cautious refereeing.
+I didn’t get injured nearly as much as some guys I know, nor were any injuries particularly severe.
+Remember: boxing has actually claimed lives, even in the modern era of tighter safety protocols and more cautious refereeing.
 This never scared me, as I figured that I was going to die anyway—the difference is that when I go, I’ll have cool stories and memories.

 "Don't you want to take a leap of faith?
 Or become an old man, filled with regret, waiting to die alone."— Ed Latimore (@EdLatimore) February 25, 2021

 Boxing quickly teaches you the difference between being “hurt” and “injured”.
-Both conditions result in discomfort and pain, but they aren’t the same.
+Both conditions result in discomfort and pain but aren’t the same.

 You can continue to train and fight through being hurt.
 It’s merely a matter of pain tolerance.
 Sometimes it’s intense but not debilitating.